Dynasty Warriors Vol. 2: Stages

 Each kingdom (Wei, Wu, Shu, and Other) has its own unique stage map.
 The path each player takes through the levels depends on conditions met in each level: the levels have either one or two conditions, of which one must be met for victory.
 The player begins with a limited number of levels; additional levels will be unlocked during gameplay.

 All levels have a hidden treasure trove (a couple have two) and/or a "village mission" that the player may conquer during gameplay.
 Doing so, along with meeting the condition(s) for victory, will unlock the additional levels.

 Treasure Trove areas require that you to defeat a strong "Bonus" enemy officer, many of the "Bonus" officers are from the Samurai Warriors series.
 If you defeat them quickly they will join you.

 Village Missions on the other hand involve defeating a certain number of bandits or defending villagers or mayors in a minute.
 Sometimes the mission can be to defeat the bandit leader.
 If the mission fails, the village is lost, and the player cannot complete that mission again without reverting to an older save, or playing the map again.

 Reception

 The game received "mixed" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of three eights and one seven, for a total of 31 out of 40.
+GamePro said in their review, "Koei's outdone the first PSP Dynasty.
+Vol.2 features proper widescreen graphics and a solid engine with a constant framerate (at the cost of only minor draw-in problems).
+Behind the sharper graphics and the bigger kit of options, though, there's still an unfortunately shallow, repetitive game."